gaehlerm/SoftwareEngineering/README.md

 ## Refactoring toward deeper insight

-#figure out what to write here exactly
+// figure out what to write here exactly.
+Reread the corresponding chapter in DDD.

-This section is named after a chapter in the book Domain-Driven Design, p.322.
+// This section is named after a chapter in the book Domain-Driven Design, p.322.
 It deals with a high-level point of view on refactoring, the domain level to be more precise.
 -	The design does not express the team’s current understanding of the domain;
 -	Important concepts are implicit in the design, though they should be explicit
 -	Important parts of the design can be made suppler